By: Dr. Kristina Lewis, ND

 The symptoms and consequences of hemochromatosis experienced by men can also be experienced by women!
 As a result, women should be sure to learn about treatment options for iron overload.

-Dr. Kristina Lewis is a naturopathic physician with a special passion for women's health care.
-She works with patients to encourage and strengthen their body’s own innate healing.
+Dr. Kristina Lewis is an honors graduate holding a doctorate in naturopathic medicine from the Southwest College of Naturopathic Medicine in Tempe, Arizona.
+In her private practice she works with women on a wide range of health issues, including iron overload.
 She and Dr. Eric have two young children and she is fully enjoying being a mother as well as a doctor!